What Happens If I Don't Pay Property Taxes in Arizona

 Redeeming the Property

-Many states give delinquent taxpayers the chance to pay off the amounts owed and keep the home.
+Many states allow delinquent taxpayers to pay off the amounts owed and keep the home.
 This process is called "redeeming" the property.

-Redemption Period in Arizona if the State Gets the Lien
+Redemption Period in Arizona If the State Gets the Lien

 If no one buys the lien at the tax sale and the county treasurer transfers the lien to the state, you get a five-year redemption period.
 (Ariz.
 Rev. Stat. § 42-18261).
 After five years expires, the state can apply to the county treasurer to get title to your home.
 Your right to redeem terminates when the state gets delivery of the deed.
 (Ariz.
 Rev. Stat. § 42-18267).